-Net Omnibus Client Account Basic Omnibus Indirect Client Account Gross Omnibus Client Account Gross Omnibus Indirect Client Account Individual Client Account Will the CCP Transactions recorded in the account be netted?
+Net Omnibus Client Account Gross Omnibus Client Account Individual Client Account Omnibus Client Account. client's CCP Transactions within that gross Omnibus Client Account.
+Will the CCP Transactions recorded in the account be netted?
 It is likely that the CCP Transactions recorded in the account will be netted.
 This means that CCP Transactions that relate to you may be netted with CCP Transactions that relate to our other clients whose CCP Transactions are recorded in the same net Omnibus Client Account.
-It is likely that the CCP Transactions recorded in the account will be netted.
-This means that CCP Transactions that relate to your clients may be netted with CCP Transactions that relate to clients of our other clients whose CCP Transactions are recorded in the same Basic Omnibus Indirect Client Account.
 CCP Transactions relating to you in the account will be netted with other CCP Transactions relating to you.
-However CCP Transactions relating to you should not be netted with CCP Transactions relating to any of our other clients recorded in the same Gross Omnibus Client Account.
-CCP Transactions relating to any one of your clients in the account will be netted with other CCP Transactions relating to that same client.
-However, CCP Transactions relating to that client should not be netted with CCP Transactions relating to any of your other clients recorded in the same Gross Omnibus Indirect Client Account.
+However, CCP Transactions relating to you should not be netted with CCP Transactions relating to any of our other clients recorded in the same Gross Omnibus Client Account.
 CCP Transactions are likely to be netted, but should not be netted against the CCP Transactions relating to any of our other clients.
 Will the margin be calculated on a gross or net basis?
 The margin will be calculated on a net basis.
-The margin will be calculated on a net basis.
 The margin will be calculated on a gross basis.
-The margin will be calculated on a gross basis.
 The margin requirement for an Individual Client Account will typically be calculated on a net basis.

-Net Omnibus Client Account Basic Omnibus Indirect Client Account Gross Omnibus Client Account Gross Omnibus Indirect Client Account Individual Client Account Will you have to enter into any documentation or operational arrangements directly with the CCP?
-You may have to enter into legal documentation to which the CCP is party.
-It is unlikely that you will have to set up any operational arrangements with the CCP directly.
-You may have to enter into legal documentation to which the CCP is party.
-It is unlikely that you will have to set up any operational arrangements with the CCP directly.
-You may have to enter into legal documentation to which the CCP is a party.
+Will you have to enter into any documentation or operational arrangements directly with the CCP? documentation to which the CCP is You may have to enter into legal documentation to which the CCP is a party.
 It is possible but unlikely that you will have to set up operational arrangements with the CCP directly.
-You may have to enter into legal documentation to which the CCP is party.
-It is possible but unlikely that you will have to set up some operational arrangements with the CCP directly.
 You may have to enter into legal documentation to which the CCP is a party.
 It is also possible that you will have to set up some operational arrangements with the CCP directly.

-Net Omnibus Client Account Basic Omnibus Indirect Client Account Gross Omnibus Client Account Gross Omnibus Indirect Client Account Individual Client Account Transit Risk Yes Yes Yes Yes Yes Fellow Client Risk Yes Yes Yes Yes No Liquidation Risk Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
-Yes Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
+Net Omnibus Client Account Gross Omnibus Client Account Individual Client Account

+Transit Risk Yes Yes Yes

+Fellow Client Risk Yes Yes No

+Liquidation Risk Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
 Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
 Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).

-Haircut Risk Yes Yes Yes Yes Yes Valuation Mutualisation Risk Yes Yes Yes Yes No CCP Insolvency Risk Yes Yes Yes Yes Yes How likely it is that porting will be achieved if we default?
-There is a significant risk that porting will not be achieved in respect of positions and assets recorded in a net Omnibus Client Account.
-Unlikely There is a significant risk that porting will not be achieved in respect of positions and assets recorded in a gross Omnibus Client Account.
-If you have satisfied all of the CCP's and back- up clearing member's conditions, porting is more readily facilitated in the event of our default.
-If you have satisfied all of the CCP's and back- up clearing member's conditions, porting is more readily facilitated in the event of our default.
+Haircut Risk Yes Yes Yes

+Valuation Mutualisation Risk Yes Yes No

+CCP Insolvency Risk Yes Yes Yes

+How likely it is that porting will be achieved if we default? will not be achieved in respect of There is a significant risk that porting will not be achieved in respect of positions and assets recorded in a gross Omnibus Client Account.
+If you have satisfied all of the CCP's and back-up clearing member's conditions, porting is more readily facilitated in the event of our default.